-At its core, it is the Wisconsin Idea in action: the program not only welcomes public audiences into the university’s Special Collections, but also provides a forum for training students (with majors ranging from English to Astrophysics) to share their knowledge and the resources of the campus with our broader community.
+At its core, it is the Wisconsin Idea in action: the program not only welcomes public audiences into bookish conversations about how cultural knowledge is recorded, passed along, and preserved, but also provides a forum for training students (with majors ranging from English to Astrophysics) to share their knowledge and the resources of the campus with our broader community.

 Joshua Calhoun, Co-Director of Holding History, is an Associate Professor of English at the University of Wisconsin-Madison who specializes in Shakespeare, 16th- and 17th-century poetry, and the history of media.
 As a Faculty Affiliate at the Nelson Institute for Environmental Studies, he also teaches courses in the environmental humanities.
 In his teaching and research, he gets to explore three things he loves (and thinks everyone else should love, too): Shakespeare, old books, and nature.
 His work has been published in PMLA, Shakespeare Studies, and Environmental Philosophy.
 His first book, The Nature of the Page: Poetry, Papermaking, and Ecology in Renaissance England, is forthcoming from the University of Pennsylvania Press in 2019. @awayandback / joshuacalhoun.org